POWERING WORKPLACE PERFORMANCE

 2. Expose them to your culture

 Design your onboarding process to include exposure to your culture.
-For example, you can introduce your new employee to your organisation’s top ‘cultural champions’ who demonstrate how your organisational culture is lived through speech, work, and mutual respect of others.
+For example, you can introduce your new employee to your organisation’s top ‘cultural champions’ who demonstrate how your organisational culture is lived through speech and work, and how employees practise mutual respect and cultural awareness in the workplace.
 Seek out ways and opportunities to define your organisation’s cultural values and to make them relatable and tangible.

 3. Get the basics right

 By getting the basics of your induction right, you demonstrate your organisation is committed to its employees, dedicated, organised, and professional.
 Getting the basics right also gives your new team member an easier transition into your company.